-A watch is also required.
+A watch is required.
 The watch must have a second-hand sweep or the equivalent function.
-Smart watches are not permitted.
+Smart watches and smart glasses are not permitted.

-I.D.
+• I.D.
 Badge

 The student's ID badge is to be worn above the waist in clear view during all clinical settings.
+The ID badge is a requirement of the clinical sites.
+Any student that presents to clinical without their ID badge will be dismissed from that clinical day and will receive a 0 on their CET for that clinical experience.